mozilla-releng/firefox-infra-changelog/README.md

 **PLEASE** don't forget to select "`Allow edits from maintainers`" so we can have quicker merges!

 ## I have an issue I like, now what?
-Fork the project (always make sure to be up-to-date) and start implementing, once done simply make a pull requests and @Akhliskun for review.
+Fork the project (always make sure to be up-to-date) and start implementing, once done simply make a pull requests and add @Akhliskun for review.

 # Contributors
 * [Danut Labici](https://github.com/Akhliskun)